SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 ![API Rules](api-rules.png)

-Open up that URL and then append `/sap/opu/odata/sap/API_SALES_ORDER_SRV/` to it - you should see your old friend the API's service document.
+Open up that URL.
+You'll noticed that you get redirected to `/sap/opu/odata/sap/API_SALES_ORDER_SRV/` - you should now see your old friend the API's service document.